vanish125/gpsdo-fw/README.md

 #### No time on the display
 If the current time is not displayed on the main screen, it most likely is because the UART communication between the bluepill board and the GPS module is broken.

+To fix that, go the the GPS menu and set the baudrate to the default 9600 value.

+It's generally not a good idea to change the baudrate of the GPS module since ATGM336H modules installed in the GPSDO have been reported to have a weak battery.
+They don't retain the baudrate setting for more than 10 to 20 minutes.
+Passed this time the module will return to default 9600 bauds and break the communication with the bluepill.

 #### Flickering screen / impossible to get the GPSDO to lock
 Later versions of the GPSDO come with a different OCXO than the original ISOTEMP model.
 This new OCXO, a Bowei OX256B-T-LU-V-10M, has a weaker output signal than the ISOTEMP.
 This weaker signal is not strong enough to drive the bluepill OSCin input through the onboard quartz like the ISOTEMP does.